gerelef/dotfiles/.manpages/man7/dotfiles-firefox.md

 ===========================================================

 ## SYNOPSIS
 Firefox (FF) specific configuration files & themes. [mono-firefox-theme](https://github.com/witalihirsch/Mono-firefox-theme) is an external dependency & as such is not included in this repository.
-It should be automatically installed by the appropriate distribution setup script.
+It should be automatically installed by the appropriate setup script.
 This configuration file will, most likely, only work on the latest version of FF.
 It's focus is centered on privacy & security.

 ## AUTHOR